 Unfortunately, choosing the right voice teacher isn’t always easy.
 Use these tips to find the right singing teacher for you.

 Before choosing a voice teacher, ask about their qualifications…

 - Have they been through training?

 - What type training did they have?

 Though not required, a voice instructor with qualifications or at least many years of experience to match will likely know more about how the voice works.

-It will also help you reach your potential than an amateur.
+Also, and experienced teacher can help you reach your potential better than an amateur.
 You certainly don’t want to learn to sing the wrong way!

 Ask the voice teacher to sing a few songs for you.

 Listen carefully to their performance to determine their singing strengths and weaknesses.